 Nike Training Club

 The exercise and fitness industry is huge – and workout apps tend to demand a monthly fee.
-This is even true for Apple, with the $10/£10 per month Apple Fitness+ subscription, which integrates with Apple kit.
+This is even true for Apple, with its Apple Fitness+ subscription, which integrates with Apple kit.
 Nike Training Club lacks such deep integration, but has the big advantage of being free.

 This wasn’t always the case.
 Nike’s app used to have paid components, but during COVID the company removed them all.
-The only nod to money is a Shop tab in the corner.
-Otherwise, the sleek, efficient interface is dedicated to making you healthier.
+It even later removed the sole nod to money – a Shop tab in the corner.
+This means the sleek, efficient interface is solely dedicated to making you healthier.

 We’re not going to pretend there are no free photo/image editors on the App Store.
 In that regard, Snapseed isn’t at all unique.
 But when you use its rivals, you’ll tend to see the same patterns: watermarks; IAP for high-res image exports; hidden fees for many of the features.

 Snapseed has no truck with any of that.
 On launch, it provides you with immediate access to a range of one-touch filters (‘looks’) that can make your snaps shine.
-Should you want to dig deeper, you can delve into a whopping 29 tools and customizable filters.
+Should you want to dig deeper, you can delve into a whopping number of tools and customizable filters.

 The interface is intuitive and touch-first.
 Edits aren’t baked in and can later be tweaked or removed.
 Should you fashion an edit stack you love, it can be saved to later apply as one of the aforementioned ‘looks’.
-In all, Snapseed would be a bargain even for ; for free, it’s an unmissable gem.
+In all, Snapseed would be a bargain even for a fee.
+For free, it’s an unmissable gem.